Scheduled dates in 2022:

 The screens last well, are very easy to store, and can be reused again and again.
 Use your screen to print party invites, t-shirts, birthday cards, bags, fabric, stationery and wrapping paper etc.

 In this workshop led by Xtina Lamb, you’ll expose the heat sensitive screen mesh with your own artwork, stretch it on a plastic frame, then print onto paper, card or textiles using a squeegee and one ink colour at a time.
-You’ll see some of Xtina’s extensive Gocco machine collection, and use a Riso Screenfax to expose your screen.
+You’ll see some of Xtina’s Gocco machine collection, and use a Riso MiScreen to expose your screen.

 - Create and keep a Gocco thermofax screen